Commercial Property Insurance

 - Pay all of your insurance off in one go rather than with monthly payments.

-- The better the quality of your building’s security system, then the less you will have to pay in insurance premiums
+- The better the quality of your building’s security system, the less you will have to pay in insurance premiums

 I don’t have a mortgage so, do I still require commercial buildings insurance?